BetExChange/Client/E2Etesting.md

 Testing Steps:
 1. Navigate to the products page
 2. Select a listed product by clicking on the "View Details" button
-3. A detailed product page should be displayed, showing the following information:
+3. There should be a "Product Details" section, showing the following information:
 - Title
 - Barcode
 - Brand